rkp8000/hypothesize/README.md

 3. Activate the virtual environment (`source env/bin/activate`) and install the relevant requirements: `pip install -r requirements.txt`.
 4. Start the server: `python manage.py runserver`.
 5. Open any web browser and navigate to "localhost:8000/hypothesize".
+6. To stop *hypothesize* enter CTRL + c in the terminal window in which the server is running.

 ### Basic features

-*hypothesize* is founded on a few basic principles.
+*hypothesize* is founded on a few basic principles:

 #### Documents and topics